steverichey/batterybar/readme.md

 # Build

 Open the `.xcodeproj` file with Xcode and press play.
 You're done?
-Right now it only actually grabs the time remaining once but this is just a proof of concept because removing time remaining is dumb.
-It would be pretty easy to grab the time every few seconds or whatever so if you want me to do that open an issue or something.
+Or you can just snag a build from the [releases](https://github.com/steverichey/batterybar/releases) tab.

 # License